-Adding a sick fish to your aquarium can spell disaster, so if you quarantine it for a week or two in its own tank first, you can be sure that it is healthy and disease free before adding it to your main aquarium, keeping your existing fish safe.
+Adding a sick fish to your aquarium can spell disaster, so if you quarantine for a week or two in a separate tank first, you can be far more sure that new fish are healthy and disease free before adding them to your main aquarium, keeping your existing fish safer.

 Maintenance is key!
 Keeping up with your maintenance is the key to a healthy aquarium, plus it will help to keep your tank crystal clear.
 High water quality keeps your fish healthy and ‘hoovering’ your substrate can aid in keeping the numbers of the ‘Ich’ parasite extra low.